• Skip to primary navigation

 • Contact

-• ×
+×

 Chicken Under A Brick- Pollo al Mattone

-Jump to Recipe Print Recipe
+Jump to Recipe

-The minute we saw this recipe for making Pollo al Mattone – Chicken Under A Brick, we knew we had to try it out.
-What’s different about this recipe is that it uses a large iron skillet instead of a brick.
-The method does double duty as it grills the chicken on the grill and the potatoes in the hot iron skillet.
+The minute we saw this recipe for making Pollo al Mattone - Chicken Under A Brick, we knew we had to try it out.
+What's different about this recipe is that it uses a large iron skillet instead of a brick.
+The method does double duty as it grills the chicken on the grill while the potatoes cook in the hot iron skillet.

 Pollo al Mattone with Grilled Potatoes in Cast-Iron Skillet @allourway.com